ncoghlan/misc/notes/python3/questions_and_answers.rst

 Last Updated: 28th June, 2012

-With the recent release of Python 3.3 beta 1, some questions are once again being asked as to the sanity of the core Python developers in embarking down the path of asking the entire language ecosystem to migrate to a new version that introduces some backwards incompatible changes for reasons that more obviously benefit future users of the language than they do current users.
+With the recent release of Python 3.3 beta 1, some questions are once again being asked as to the sanity of the core Python developers.
+A few years ago, we embarked down the path of asking the entire language ecosystem to migrate to a new version that introduces backwards incompatible changes that more obviously benefit future users of the language than they do current users.

+I've seen variants of these questions several times of the years, and figured I'd

 The views expressed below are my own.
 While many of them are shared by other core developers, and I use "we" in several places where I believe